akshaygp18/Pandas/README.md

 # Pandas

-This is handy part of pandas for datascience
+This is handy part of pandas for DataScience